IgniteUI/igniteui-docfx/en/components/label-input.md

 ---

 # Angular Label & Input Directives Overview

 The Ignite UI for Angular Input and Label directives are used to decorate and style single-line or multi-line input elements in an `igx-input-group` component.

-<div class="divider--half"></div>

 ## Angular Label & Input Example